martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 Since morphological as well as morphometric analysis mostly aims to capture patterns of urban form, they must describe single elements as well as their spatial configurations and relationships.
 To do so, larger analytical units must be identified.
 Generally, we can distinguish two approaches of aggregation of fundamental elements into larger units: area-based and location-based [@berghauserpont2014].

 ##### Area-based
-==be super careful with critique Re MAUP here== Area-based approaches divide space into preselected units, i.e. administrative boundaries [@gielen2017], abstract projected boundaries (typically grid) [@galster2001], or larger morphological structures such as a block [@gil2012] or a Sanctuary Area [@dibble2017].
-However, such methods face two connected issues, together named “Modifiable Areal Unit Problem” (MAUP) [@openshaw1984]: scale issue (how big the area of aggregation should be) and aggregation issue (where should we draw its boundaries).
-Area-based approaches are prone to both of them, particularly the latter: a change of the boundary, for example the voting district, might affect the analysis’ results.
+Area-based approaches divide space into preselected units, i.e. administrative boundaries [@gielen2017], abstract projected boundaries (typically grid) [@galster2001], or larger morphological structures such as a block [@gil2012] or a Sanctuary Area [@dibble2017].
+However, such methods may face two connected issues, together named “Modifiable Areal Unit Problem” (MAUP) [@openshaw1984]: scale issue (how big the area of aggregation should be) and aggregation issue (where should we draw its boundaries).
+Certain non-morphological area-based approaches are prone to both of them, particularly the latter: a change of the boundary, for example the voting district, might affect the analysis’ results.

-*keeping in mind the issues, there is a significant scope to study morphological aggregations*

-*going from the plot scale, we recognise street edge, block, street, resulting in either urban tissue if we follow one definition or in SA if we follow Mehaffy.*
+However, there is still a significant scope to study morphological aggregations.
+Starting from the smallest plot scale, we recognise street edge, block, street, up to either urban tissue if we follow one definition (REF) or in sanctuary area if we follow REF Mehaffy.

-*smallest aggregation is street edge, defined as ...*
+The smallest morphological aggregation of plots is a street edge, which is a "series of one or more plots served by the same street" [@feliciotti2016, p.5].
+To resolve the issue of corner plots, @feliciotti2016 add "bound to the centrality of the street is sits on", which can be translated as an importance of each street.
+A corner building simply belongs to the more important street of the two.
+Larger related aggregation is block, or what @kropf2017 calls a plot series.
+Block can be defined "an aggregate of plots surrounded on all sides by street spaces" [@kropf2017, p.47].
+Both street edges and blocks are combinations of plots, limited by a street network and as such, both are relatively easy to define even algorithmically.

+==add illustrations everywhere here==

+On the larger scale, area-based aggregations result either in Sanctuary area [@dibble2017; @feliciotti2016; @mehaffy2010] or urban tissue, morphological region or another homogeneity-based structure (e.g. urban structural unit, character area).
+Sub-optimality of Sanctuary area has been explained in chapter 3 and hence is not scrutinised again here.

+Urban tissue, on the other is a concept worth discussion as it repeatedly emerges from various schools of urban morphology.
+As a *morphological region*, or *plan unit*, it has a prominent role in Conzenian historic-geographical approach [@oliveira2020].
+While different terms often capture different concepts, the underlying logic is always the same and is well summarised in Kropf's definition of urban tissue: "a distinct area of a settlement in all three dimensions, characterised by a unique combination of streets, blocks/plot series, plots, buildings, structures and materials and usually the result of a distinct process of formation at a particular time or period." [@kropf2017, p.89]

 - illustration

-*then we have block, which Kropf calls plot series*
-- illustration
-	_The above highlights that while the block can unequivocally be defined as an aggregate of plots surrounded on all sides by street spaces, it is ambiguously related to those street spaces when taken as an isolated entity.
-A block can be either (1) the result of combining several plot series, each connected with a different single street, or (2) an aggregate of plots that may be connected to two or more streets.
-One way or the other, the block occupies the same level as the plot series in the generic structure, but as a resultant form (for this reason ‘blocks’ is set in square brackets in the diagrams)._ ==Kropf p.47==

-*then we can have street - various definitions*
-- illustrations

-*urban tissue could be seen as the largest form-related aggregation and literature focuses on this concept from several perspectives.
-We have tissue/fabric, morphological region and UST.
-While SA can sometimes overlap, it by definition captures different concept.*
-- ==morphological region (Vitor's paper), Kropf p.15, Araldi, etc.==
-- ==link back to classification ch2==
-- illustration

-*while some are perfectly meaningful and MAUP is tiny (edge, block), some are suboptimal (SA).*
+While some of area-based aggregations, mostly those following morphological nature of form (edge, block, tissue) are perfectly meaningful and in fact minimise MAUP, other are not ideal and should be generally avoided (administrative units, census blocks, voting districts).
+This list is not exhaustive and does not aim to be such, but rather introduces the concept of morphological aggregation, which will be employed later.

 ##### Location-based
 Location-based approaches generate analytical units independently for each source-element as a unique aggregation around it, typically at walking or driving distance, where distance is measured either along the street network (network distance) or an approximation of it (for example: as a crow flies).
 Therefore, the aggregated values are uniquely and consistently generated for each source-element (e.g. building), and the effect of arbitrary data aggregation is minimised, resolving MAUP’s aggregation issue.
 For this reason, literature, including the research presented in this work, prefers location-based analytical units, as their nature partially resolves MAUP.
 The scale problem part of MAUP is present also in location-based methods, and it is up to the methodology adopted on a case-by-case base to limit its effect to a minimum.